KrishnaTSasi/Mumbai-Rainfall-Analysis/README.md

 plt.ylabel("Frequency")
 plt.show()

-**result.resid :- difference between the predicted and actual values.
-KDE- Kernel Density Estimation, a smooth curve showing distribution of data, like a histogram but continuous.
-Normal Distribution: A bell-shaped histogram.
-Skewness/Kurtosis: *Skewed or heavy-tailed histograms.
-                   *Right Skew (positively skewed): right tail of histogram is longer.
-                   *Left Skew (negatively skewed): left tail is longer.
-^residuals  to be skewed right (positively skewed), indicating the errors are not symmetrically distributed around zero.**
+**Residuals  to be skewed right (positively skewed), indicating the errors are not symmetrically distributed around zero.**

 **Most of the data points cluster around the mean.
 The distribution is symmetric.
 Extreme values (very high or very low rainfall) are rare.**

 **Shapiro Wilk test**